Band Info & FAQs

 9 Piece Band – This is a brilliant band configuration for elaborate weddings with large guests numbers (200+).
 The sound is incredible.

 The standard configuration we do for this band size is as follows: Male Vocals/Guitar, Keyboard, Bass, Drums, Female Vocals, Saxophone, Trumpet, Trombone and Latin Percussion.
 Adding trombone to the sound creates an extremely punchy and bright horn section – it has that real Big Band sound that’s classy and energetic.

 When is the 2 piece band a good option?

 It features our standard ceremony package inclusions, and an additional 3 x 45min sets (or rather, 135mins – to be positioned however the client pleases).
 The live music component cannot go any later than 10pm.
 A maximum of 2 x set up locations are allowed.
-For additional set up locations, a charge of $300 applies.
+For additional set up locations, an additional charge may be involved.
 Power must be accessible for all locations.

 Note: The 2 piece band line up is up to you, but common configurations are Male Vocals/Guitar & Female Vocals.
 Male Vocals/Keyboard & Female Vocals.
 Female Vocals & Guitar.
 Male Vocals/Guitar & Percussion.
 Male Vocals/Keyboard & Double Bass.

 How long will the band be playing at my wedding reception or corporate event?

 The White Tree Band’s prices include up to 5 hours attendance featuring 4 x 45min sets of live music, and background/”DJ” music on iPod controlled through our sound system during band breaks.
 Please note, the 4 x 45min set times can be adjusted to fit in with your specific running sheet – that is, the 180mins total playing time can be positioned however you like.